Updated April 1, 2023

 The optimized use of precedence operators is very key for expression structuring in any programming language and from the python perspective, the precedences are very stable prioritized and sophisticatedly used.

 This is a guide to Operator Precedence in Python.
-Here we discuss Introduction to Operator Precedence in Python, How does it work, Examples with code and output.
+Here we discuss the introduction and working of Operator Precedence in Python along with code and output.
 You can also go through our other related articles to learn more –